-Traditionally coconut paste is made from fresh coconut meat that is blended at high speeds to create a smooth and creamy consistency.
+DISCLAIMER – This is the coconut paste that we use in Indian cooking.
+Traditionally coconut paste is made from fresh coconut meat that is roasted until it turns dark in color.
+It is then pounded in motor and pestle until smooth and creamy.
 This paste is thick, dense, and loaded with protein and beneficial fats.
 It’s incredibly flavorful and tasty!

 2 cup fresh grated coconut